the-pudding/starter/README.story.md

 - In the address bar, grab the ID - eg. ...com/document/d/**1IiA5a5iCjbjOYvZVgPcjGzMy5PyfCzpPF-LnQdCdFI0**/edit
 - In the file `config.json` in root of project, paste in the ID

-Running `gulp fetch-doc` at any point (even in new tab while server is running) will pull down the latest, and output a file `data/doc.json`.
+Running `npm run doc` at any point (even in new tab while server is running) will pull down the latest, and output a file `data/doc.json`.

 You can now reference the JSON in your HTML, namespaced by `doc` (eg. `<p>{{doc.explanation}}</p>`).